Wisconsin, Unplugged: “Water Meets the Soul” in Bayfield and on Madeline Island - Lavender Magazine

 Not One, but Two Destinations

 When planning, determine if you want to head up to Madeline Island’s two parks, located side-by-side on the east side of the island.
-Big Bay City Park is the better option for most; there’s no fee to get in.
-Both the City Park and Big Bay State Park offer walking trails and beaches.
+Big Bay Town Park is the better option for most; there’s no fee to get in.
+Both the Town Park and Big Bay State Park offer walking trails and beaches.
 Big Bay State Park is well-known for cliff jumping.

 For those camping on Madeline Island, you’ll definitely want to take your car over on a ferry ride.
 The Madeline Island Ferry takes 20 minutes and it’s the only way for tourists to get from Bayfield to the island.
 To bring your car, you’ll pay $25 to go round-trip.
 That doesn’t include the $14 round-trip ticket cost per adult.
 Plan extra time to take the ferry—on the Saturday morning I headed over, I waited nearly 45 minutes on land before my car even boarded.